tbrowder/RakudoBin/README.md

         $ sudo aptitude install raku raku-zef

     The result is Raku v2022.12 and zef v0.13.8.
 Note that version is probably sufficient for beginning Raku users, but this module aims to make upgrading painless.

+### Step 2 - Install or upgrade the Rakudo binary system

+    $ sudo install-rakudo-bin

 AUTHOR
 ======